Public Health General Education Concentration (GEC)

 - The student spends a minimum of 30 hours working in a sustained manner on the project, not inclusive of time spent writing the proposal, literature review, or final reflection paper.
 Hours worked and tasks completed should be documented on a weekly basis using a web-based reporting system managed by the Harward Center.

 - Upon completion of the community-engaged work, the student submits a Co- Curricular Community Engagement Completion Form to the Harward Center director, with a copy to the GEC coordinator.
-This form must include the community partner’s signature, certifying the satisfactory completion of the required hours and work.

 - The student submits to the GEC coordinator an annotated bibliography that includes a brief summary and evaluation of 5-10 references from peer-reviewed literature or from government sources.
 Students should write 2-3 paragraphs per article.